PSTAT197-F23/group-sandbox-team3-section2/README.md

 # sandbox

-template repo for class activity on git and github in pstat197a
+Repo for Team 3 on Section 2 for class activity on git and github in pstat197a

-updated october 2023
+# Team Member:
+Amber Wang, Amy Lyu, David Lin, Lu Liu, Christopher Zhao